Pontardawe: Sports and recreation

-Pontardawe has a cricket team, a lawn bowls club, a rugby club – Pontardawe RFC – and a football (soccer) club.
+Pontardawe has a cricket team, a lawn bowls club, a rugby club – Pontardawe RFC – and a football club.
 The playing fields adjoining the Pontardawe Leisure Centre at Parc Ynysderw are one of the UK's 471 King George Fields established as a memorial to King George V. They were officially transferred to their present site in 2003 and occupy land which formerly belonged to the tinplate works but is now owned and maintained by the local authority.
 The Cwmtawe rugby sevens competition is held at Parc Ynysderw.

 Pontardawe has an Air Cadets unit – 1358 (Pontardawe) Squadron – that is open to both boys and girls aged 12 (in Year 8) to 18.
 Activities include flying, gliding, adventure training, first aid, and The Duke of Edinburgh's Award.

 Pontardawe has a successful karate and kickboxing team who are members of the Welsh Contact Karate Association.

 There is also a Swim Wales swimming club (Swansea Valley SC / Clwb Nofio Cwmtawe).

 On a hill overlooking the town is the local golf course.